-Immediately after a spinal cord injury, your spine may be in shock, which causes loss or decrease in feeling, muscle movement, and reflexes.
-But, as swelling subsides, other symptoms may appear depending on the location of the injury.
+Right after a spinal cord injury, your spine may be in shock.
+This causes loss or decrease in feeling, muscle movement, and reflexes.
+But, as swelling eases, other symptoms may appear depending on the location of the injury.

 Generally, the higher up the level of the injury is to the spinal cord, the more severe the symptoms.
 For example, an injury to the neck, the first and second vertebrae in the spinal column (C1, C2), or the mid-cervical vertebrae (C3, C4, and C5) affects the respiratory muscles and the ability to breathe.
 A lower injury, in the lumbar vertebrae, may affect nerve and muscle control to the bladder, bowel, and legs, and sexual function.

-- Tetraplegia is loss of function in the arms and legs.
+- Quadriplegia is loss of function in the arms and legs.

 - Paraplegia is loss of function in the legs and lower body.